sbaek306/testing/README.md

 # testing

-R codes in the manuscript, "Testing Existence in Clinical Effect"
+These are R codes for simulations, which appear in the manuscript entitled, "Testing Existence in Clinical Effect" by Baek, S., Ma, Y., Garcia, T. P.